markjprice/apps-services-net8/docs/ch15-blazor-libraries.md

 Let's enable some components that have related services that must be configured in the services collection and referenced in the main layout:

-1. In the Northwind.BlazorLibraries project, in Program.cs, import the namespace for working with Radzen services, as shown in the following code:
+1. In the `Northwind.BlazorLibraries.Client` project, in `Program.cs`, import the namespace for working with Radzen services, as shown in the following code:
 ```cs
 using Radzen; // To use DialogService and so on.
 ```

-2. In Program.cs, before the call to builder.Build(), add statements to enable dialog, notification, tooltip components, and context menu, as shown in the following code:
+2. In `Program.cs`, at the bottom of the section that configures services, add statements to enable dialog, notification, tooltip components, and context menu, as shown in the following code:
 ```cs
 builder.Services.AddScoped<DialogService>();
 builder.Services.AddScoped<NotificationService>();